-The total avoided costs include $65,727.04 for standard erosion and sediment control BMPs with maintenance, $401,694.70 for advanced treatment systems, and $6,648.00 for heavy equipment mobilization.
+The total avoided costs include $65,727.04 for standard erosion and sediment control BMPs with maintenance, $401,694.69 for advanced treatment systems, and $6,648.00 for heavy equipment mobilization.

+Initial and total base lability calculations for violations 1 through 36 are presented on pages 25 through 76.

+Initial and total base liability calculations for violation 37 are presented on pages 87 through 90.